somnicattus/binary-search-generalized/README.md

 All functions assume a monotonic predicate across the search range: once the predicate becomes true (or false), it stays that way.

-- binarySearchInteger(alwaysEnd, neverEnd, check, safety?) → number
+- binarySearchInteger(alwaysEnd, neverEnd, predicate, safety?) → number
   - Integer search with midpoint floor((low + high)/2).
 Returns the boundary value.
-  - alwaysEnd must satisfy check; neverEnd must not.
+  - alwaysEnd must satisfy predicate; neverEnd must not.
 Can search ascending or descending ranges.
   - Inputs must be safe integers (Number.isSafeInteger) in `safety: "check"` mode; otherwise a RangeError is thrown.
-- binarySearchBigint(alwaysEnd, neverEnd, check, safety?) → bigint
+- binarySearchBigint(alwaysEnd, neverEnd, predicate, safety?) → bigint
   - Bigint variant with midpoint (low + high) / 2n.
-- binarySearchDouble(alwaysEnd, neverEnd, check, epsilon, safety?) → number
+- binarySearchDouble(alwaysEnd, neverEnd, predicate, epsilon, safety?) → number
   - Floating search with precision control. epsilon must be > 0 and representable at the magnitude of the endpoints.
-- binarySearch(alwaysEnd, neverEnd, check, midpoint, epsilon, safety?) → number | bigint
+- binarySearch(alwaysEnd, neverEnd, predicate, midpoint, epsilon, safety?) → number | bigint
   - Low-level primitive-number/generalized midpoint variant for number/bigint ranges.
   - Midpoint must strictly shrink the interval each loop (return a value between low and high that moves one boundary) to guarantee termination.
-- binarySearchGeneralized(alwaysEnd, neverEnd, check, midpoint, shouldContinue, safety?) → T
+- binarySearchGeneralized(alwaysEnd, neverEnd, predicate, midpoint, shouldContinue, safety?) → T
   - Generalized to any type T (e.g., Date).
 You provide midpoint and a shouldContinue(always, never) loop condition.

 ### Array